psushi/Stargaze/README.md

 - Add a ~15 line workflow to your github repo.
 - Make a tiny change to your pull request template.
 - That's it.
 Now you're using the Stargaze framework.
 People can now donate to your project and the funds will be distributed among all contributors proportional to their contributions.
+-
+This Stargaze contract repo also uses the Stargaze framework!
+Checkout the workflow `stargazer.yml` to see a simple implementation (just using additions for calculating scores).
+Hope it's clear how powerful it would be to use a sophisticated metric.

 # Fund your favorite project from the command line
 It's as simple as ```sh donate.sh "foundry" 500```.
 Donate script is shared in the repo, users familiar with `Foundry` should have no trouble setting their donation up.